Posts tagged as:

 Today I found out that Brad Graham (at the far left in the photo) has passed away.
 He was 41.
 Brad was one of the funniest, smartest and warmest people I have ever met.
 It seems unbelievable that he is not in the world anymore, and that I won’t hear his laugh again.

-I used to joke with him that he reminded me so much of comedian Paul Lynde, the old center square on the game show Hollywood Squares.
-I hope that when I die, he will be sitting in the center of the Bloggywood Squares and that he’ll be saving a seat for me.
+I used to joke with him that he reminded me so much of comedian Paul Lynde, the old centre square on the game show Hollywood Squares.
+I hope that when I die, he will be sitting in the centre of the Bloggywood Squares and that he’ll be saving a seat for me.

 Godspeed, my friend…